Attention, incoming students:

 Shopping for a computer?

 Take advantage of special student discounts: See which models/configurations IS&T recommends and buy your favorite one via the Buy2Pay (B2P) (MIT certificates required -- see below).

 Step 1: Access all things Internet: Get your MIT Kerberos account.

-Registering for a Kerberos account opens the gateway to a wide variety of MIT services and resources, including your MIT email, your records, linked computing clusters, printing services and much more.
-AND: Take advantage of discounts on educational technology.
+Your Kerberos account opens the gateway to a wide variety of MIT services and resources, including your MIT email, your records, linked computing clusters, printing services, and much more.
+It also gets you great discounts on educational technology.

 Step 2: Stay secure with 2-factor authentication.

 Duo two-factor authentication is required in order to access all secure websites at MIT.
 It works by combining both an initial login & a secondary approval of the login on a separate device like your mobile phone or a YubiKey.

 Certificates let you log on safely to MITnet and identifiy you and your computing devices to various websites.
 They expire every year in July.

 Step 4: Get to know (and love!) your MIT email account.